Principal Investigator:

 Urte Puodziunaite (urte.puodziunaite at ed.ac.uk)

-Urte finished her undergraduate degree at School of Biological Sciences and her Msc at School of Eingneering, University of Edinburgh.
-She is working on automatically imaging microbial shape during growth and understanding the relationship beteween the shape and microbial physiology.
+Urte finished her undergraduate degree at the School of Biological Sciences and her Msc at the School of Engineering, University of Edinburgh.
+She is working on automatically imaging microbial shape during growth and understanding the relationship between the shape and microbial physiology.

 Diana Coroiu (co-supervised with Dr. Michael Chen) (D.Coroiu at sms.ed.ac.uk)